sudormrf-all/cse210-projects/README.md

 # cse210-ww-student-template
-André Duarte Santos de Pina
+André Duarte Santos de Pina - BYU Pathway *GIT TEST*

 This is the starter code for students in the worldwide content version of CSE 210.